Gistly

 This model has three structural problems.

 Sample size is statistically meaningless.
 A 300-agent center handling 500 calls per agent per month generates 150,000 conversations.
 Reviewing 1,500-3,000 of those (1-2%) doesn't tell you how the operation is actually performing.
 It tells you how the sampled calls performed.
+A single bad day, an unusual customer, or an analyst's unconscious bias can distort the picture entirely.

 QA analysts are expensive and bottlenecked.
 Each analyst can evaluate 8-12 calls per day.
 To review even 5% of calls at a 300-agent center, you'd need 25+ full-time QA analysts.
 Most operations staff 3-5 and accept the coverage gap.

 Feedback loops are too slow.
 By the time a QA finding reaches an agent, days or weeks after the call, the context is gone.
 The coaching moment has passed.
+Agents receive scores disconnected from the conversation that generated them, which reduces the impact on behavior change.

 An effective call center quality assurance program rests on four pillars.